Dozens of inspired & talented antique dealers have been involved in the creative growth of Uncommon Objects.

 It is with the aid of the talented staff and the amazing people who have been hand selected to sell their goods at UO that the venture flourishes.

-This antiques Mecca in the heart of the South Congress business district known as SoCo continues to attract sightseers, sophisticated shoppers and celebrities alike.
+This antiques Mecca recently relocated to South Austin from South Congress Avenue continues to attract sightseers, sophisticated shoppers and celebrities alike.
 With a reverence for history and a love of the old, Uncommon Objects is a genuinely green shopping experience with a little something for everyone.